-Sixth meteoroid detected prior to impact - Sixth meteoroid detected prior to impact
+Sixth meteoroid detected prior to impact

 For the second time this year, a small asteroid has been discovered before impacting the Earth.
 This time the discovery came from the Catalina Sky Survey, one of the major projects dedicated to the discovery and follow-up of NEOs, and already responsible for the discovery of the first three such cases between 2008 and 2018.

 The new asteroid, now officially designated 2022 WJ1, was first imaged by the 1.5-metre Mt.
 Lemmon telescope at 04:53 UTC on 19 November, but the object was first reported to the MPC at 05:31, once 4 observations made it detectable by the automated pipelines running at the telescope.

 Within a few minutes, ESA's own internal monitoring software reported that, based on the just-published astrometry, the object had a ~20% chance of being on a collision course, possibly hitting somewhere in North America 2 to 3 hours later.
 A few minutes later all other impact monitoring programs also sent alerts outlining a similar scenario.

 Excerpt of the first impact assessment by ESA’s tool Meerkat as reported at 05:36 UTC, indicating an impact probability of ~20%.
 Credit: ESA / PDO